fent/randexp.js/README.md

 ```

 # Custom PRNG

 The default randomness is provided by `Math.random()`.
 If you need to use a seedable or cryptographic PRNG you
-can override `RandExp.prototype.randInt` or `randexp.randInt` (where `randexp` is an instance of `RandExp`. `randInt(from, to)` accepts an inclusive range and returns a randomly selected
+can override `RandExp.prototype.randInt` or `randexp.randInt` (where `randexp` is an instance of `RandExp`). `randInt(from, to)` accepts an inclusive range and returns a randomly selected
 number within that range.

 # Infinite Repetitionals

 Repetitional tokens such as `*`, `+`, and `{3,}` have an infinite max range.
 In this case, randexp looks at its min and adds 100 to it to get a useable max value.
-If you want to use another int other than 100 you can change the `max` property in the randexp object.
+If you want to use another int other than 100 you can change the `max` property in `RandExp.prototype` or the RandExp instance.

 ```js
 var randexp = new RandExp(/no{1,}/);